hmcts/pcs-api/src/e2eTest/test-README.md

 To do this, run your test with the -u (or --update-snapshots) flag.

-**Update All Snapshots**
-npx playwright test --update-snapshots
+**Update All Snapshots under the spec** yarn playwright test --update-snapshots

-**Update a Single File**
+specific to a spec file
-npx playwright test src/e2eTest/tests/createCase.visual.spec.ts -u
+yarn playwright test src/e2eTest/tests/createCase.visual.spec.ts -u

 **Reviewing Failures**
 When a test fails, open the Allure Report and look at the attachments: